Tender potatoes with tomato sauce, an easy vegan main meal, or a delicious side for almost anything you can think of.

 - 1 tablespoon tomato paste

-- 250 ml/ 1 cup tomato sauce (see note)
+- 1 cup tomato sauce

-- 300 ml/ 1 ¼ cup vegetable broth
+- 1 ¼ cup vegetable broth

-- salt and pepper
+- fine sea salt and pepper

 - 2 large garlic cloves

-Wash and clean the potatoes very well.
+- Cut potatoes: Wash and clean the potatoes very well.
 You can leave them unpeeled, but make sure they are very clean.
-Slice them into thick slices.
-Chop the onion finely.
+Halve or cut them into thick slices, depending on size.

 - Add the potatoes and the tomato paste, stir well and cook them for about 2 minutes, stirring often.

-Cook for about 20-25 minutes, stirring several times in between, until the potatoes are tender.
-Add a little bit more vegetable broth if the dish becomes too dry, I added about half a cup more vegetable broth.
+- Simmer: Add tomato sauce and vegetable broth, some salt, and pepper.
+Mix well, turn the heat to low, and cover the pot leaving a small crack open.
+Cook for about 20-25 minutes, stirring several times in between until the potatoes are tender.
+Add a little bit more vegetable broth if the dish becomes too dry; I added about half a cup more vegetable broth.